 “What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”

 — Herbert Simon

+Like a drug, the news is addictive.
+Not only does it alter your mood, but it keeps you wanting more.
+Once you start consuming news, it’s hard to stop.
 The hotels, transportation, and ticketing systems in Disney World are all designed to keep you within the theme park rather than sightseeing elsewhere in Orlando.
 Similarly, once you’re on Facebook, it does everything possible, short of taking over your computer to prevent you from leaving.
 But while platforms like Facebook play a role in our excessive media consumption, we are not innocent.
 Far from it.
 We want to be well informed.
 (More accurately, we want to appear to be well informed.)
 And this is the very weakness that gets manipulated.